 Inflammatory Bowel Disease

 Inflammatory Bowel Disease (IBD) is a group of inflammatory conditions of the large intestine and, in some cases, the small intestine.
-Two common forms of IBD are:
+These include Crohn's disease and ulcerative colitis.

 Irritable Bowel Syndrome (IBS)